prvmalik/CKD-Quakification/re_output/Acebutolol_healthy.md

-A population of individuals based on Roux 1980 subjects was defined using the physiological database of PK-Sim.<sup>37,2</sup> **Table 1** presents the drug-specific parameters of acebutolol and the values used for the combined IV-oral model.
+**Table 1** presents the drug-specific parameters of acebutolol and the values used for the combined IV-oral model.
 Parameter optimization was carried out in PK-Sim using a Monte Carlo approach for exploring the parameter space, using the datasets summarized in **Table 2**.

 **Table 1.
 Physicochemical properties and ADME of acebutolol for IV-oral model construction**